Machu Picchu Express

-The name Machu Picchu apparently means simply old or Ancient Mountain.
+The meaning of Machu Picchu can simply be translated to "old or ancient mountain".
 With many legends and theories surrounding the position of the site, most archeologists agree that its sacred geography and astronomy were auspicious factors in helping the Inca Pachacuti decide where to build this citadel here at 2492m.
-It’s thought that agricultural influences as well as geo-sacred indicators prevailed, and that the site secured a decent supply of sacred coca and maize for the Inca nobles and priests in Cusco.
+It’s thought that agricultural influences, as well as geo-sacred indicators, prevailed and that the site secured a decent supply of sacred coca and maize for the Inca nobles and priests in Cusco.

-Bingham first theorized that Machu Picchu was the lost city of Vilcabamba, the site of the Incas last refuge from the Spanish conquistadors.
+Bingham first theorized that Machu Picchu was the lost city of Vilcabamba, the last refuge of the Incas from the Spanish conquistadors.
 Not until another American expedition surveyed the ruins around Machu Picchu in the 1940s did serious doubts begin to arise over this assertion, and more recently the site of the Incas' final stronghold has been shown to be Espiritu Pampa in the Amazon jungle.

 Meanwhile, it was speculated that Machu Picchu was perhaps the best preserved of a series of agricultural centers that served Cusco in its prime.
 The city was conceived and built in the mid-fifteenth century by Emperor Pachacuti, the first to expand the empire beyond the Sacred Valley towards the forested gold-lands.
-With crop fertility, mountains and nature as sacred to the Incas, in agricultural center as important as Machu Picchu would easily have merited the sites fine stonework and temple precincts.
-It was clearly also a ritual center, given the layout and quantity of temples; but for the Incas it was usual not to separate things we consider economic tasks from more conventional religious activities.
+With crop fertility, mountains, and nature as sacred to the Incas, an agricultural center as important as Machu Picchu would easily have merited the site with fine stonework and temple precincts.
+It was clearly also a ritual center, given the layout and quantity of temples; but for the Incas, it was usual to not separate things we consider economic tasks from more conventional religious activities.
 So, Machu Picchu represents to many archeologists the most classical and best-preserved remains in existence of a citadel used by the Incas as both a religious temple site and an agricultural (perhaps experimental) center.

 Located on the cusp of the Andes Mountains and upper Amazon basin, the mild subtropical climate of Machu Picchu is more humid than Cusco and the Sacred Valley.
 The temperature of the Inca citadel is warm and humid during the day, while at night it is much cooler.
 The temperature can range between 12 and 24 degrees Celsius.
 And no matter what time you travel, rain can appear without warning.
 Water never freezes at Machu Picchu.
 See Seasonal Info for more details.

-NB: In the highlands of Peru, there is rainy season and dry season, but at any time of year expect rain, so always come prepared.
+NB: In the highlands of Peru, there is a rainy season and dry season.
+But you should expect rain at any time of the year, so always come prepared.

 Are you looking for an off-the-beaten-path route to Machu Picchu?
 The spectacular Andean mountain scenery is undoubtedly picturesque and extremely varied.
-It encompasses glaciers, lakes and forests.
+It encompasses glaciers, lakes, and forests.
 There are several iconic ways to reach the Inca citadel of Machu Picchu that are considered more than exceptional and unique ones.
 They won't cease to surprise you.
 Keep in mind that for whatever way you choose to go to the citadel you will need to reserve your Machu Picchu tickets.
-Check out our Machu Picchu tours and decide which one best suit your schedule and style of travel.
+Check out our Machu Picchu tours and decide which one best suits your schedule and style of travel.

 Arrive in style on a wonderful train journey.
 You can choose from budget options to more luxurious and exclusive ones.
 The easiest and most frequent way to get to Machu Picchu is to take the Train from Cusco or Sacred Valley of the Incas to Aguas Calientes.
 It is also known as Machu Picchu Pueblo.
-There are two main companies that count with the highest standards of comfort, convenience, and safety.
+There are two main companies that count on the highest standards of comfort, convenience, and safety.
 If you are traveling independently, it is advisable to book train tickets to Machu Picchu in advance.
 The total travel time can be between three and a half hours to four hours of travel.

-When arriving to Aguas Calientes, shuttle buses are available to ascend the mountain and transport you to the Inca citadel of Machu Picchu.
+When arriving at Aguas Calientes, shuttle buses are available to ascend the mountain and transport you to the Inca citadel of Machu Picchu.
 They operate throughout the day and leave every 15 minutes from Aguas Calientes to Machu Picchu and vice versa.
 The shuttle bus from Aguas Calientes to Machu Picchu is a fairly short trip.
 The trip can last between 35 to 40 minutes depending on the pace.
 The bus station is just 5 minutes from the train station.

 The Inca Trail is a specific section of the hundreds of routes built by the Inca Empire.
 One of the most rewarding and challenging ways to get to Machu Picchu is by following one of the paths of the Inca Trail.
-It's a spectacular network of tracks that wind across snow-capped Andean mountains, rivers and breathtaking landscapes.
+It's a spectacular network of tracks that wind across snow-capped Andean mountains, rivers, and breathtaking landscapes.
 Thanks to its natural and cultural treasures, it has become an attraction that draws thousands of enthusiastic travelers every year.
 This route has as its main destination the wonderful Machu Picchu.
 Along your way, you can visit Inca ruins and much more.
 Numerous tour operators offer the possibility of walking the Inca Trail to Machu Picchu.
 Please note that depending on your operator, you will have alternatives of different durations.
 The classic Inca Trail tour lasts 4 days and 3 nights.
 Although there are other variants of fewer days.

 See more information about Inca Trail map.

 Those travelers who are interested in archeology should consider the Choquequirao trek.
-This trek is a four-day to nine-day hike through a wide variety of flora and fauna, a spectacular and stunning Andean scenery, and an ancient trail leading to the well-preserved Inca ruins of Choquequirao.
+This trek is a four-day to nine-day hike through a wide variety of flora and fauna, spectacular and stunning Andean scenery, and an ancient trail leading to the well-preserved Inca ruins of Choquequirao.
 This challenging hike is an excellent alternative to complement your wonderful tour of Machu Picchu.
 Definitely a once-in-a-lifetime adventure.

 If you are looking to enjoy a less crowded and more private experience, the Salkantay Trek is one of the best options.
 This is usually the second most popular way to hike to Machu Picchu.
 The Salkantay trek owes its name to one of the highest Andean peaks in Peru: The Salkantay Mountain.
 The Salkantay is one of the most imposing peaks in the Peruvian Andes and has a height of 6,271 meters above sea level.
-This incredible five-day trek is one of the best alternative trekking option to get to Machu Picchu, but more difficult.
-You will pass through imposing Andean peaks, cloud forest and dazzling jungle.
+This incredible five-day trek is one of the best trekking alternatives to Machu Picchu, but more difficult.
+You will pass through imposing Andean peaks, cloud forests, and dazzling jungle.
 Without a doubt, it's a must!

 Machu Picchu is an ancient Inca citadel located at 2,430m. above the sea level, in the Peruvian Andes.
 It was built in the 15th century and was abandoned only one hundred years later.
 In 1986, Machu Picchu was declared a World Heritage site by UNESCO.
 Besides, in 2007, it was chosen as one of the Seven Wonders of the World since it's one of the most famous and spectacular sets of ruins in the whole world.
 See more about what is Machu Picchu.